saguileran/MD-SCPI/README.md

 Evaluation of the unbinding kinetics of Mineralocorticoid (MR) receptor steroid agonist Cortisol (COL) and Aldosterone (AS4) ligands.

 The collab notebooks used here are taken and adapted from the [making-it-rain](https://github.com/pablo-arantes/making-it-rain) project.
+The input and generated files are stored in google drive [USP - files](https://drive.google.com/drive/folders/15Y47kHxs4rIxJ09D5U_knSuA4c3D5IR3?usp=share_link)

 ## Objectives